amarnathreddy0201/amarnathreddy0201/README.md

 			iii.
 CTCLoss
 			iv.
 Dice Loss (custom, not built-in)

+### 103) Perceptron

+    - Perceptron is a single-layer neural network that computes a weighted sum of inputs, adds a bias, and applies an activation function (originally a step function).
+It can only classify linearly separable data.

+    - MLP (Multi-Layer Perceptron) is a feedforward, fully connected neural network with one or more hidden layers.
+It uses non-linear activation functions and is trained using backpropagation with gradient descent, allowing it to learn non-linear decision boundaries.

 # LINUX Interview questions

 ### 1) How to check server down in linux.